yassine-20042004/Teleclean/README.md

 This project is licensed under the MIT License.

 ## Contact
-For inquiries, reach out to [your email or website].
+For inquiries, reach out to [yassinejanane71@gmail.com].